AnshuMohanan/Automatic-Crack-Detection-System-/README.md

 The system follows a logical flow from data acquisition to user-facing insights.

 1.  **Data Acquisition**: Strain gauges and load cells are attached to a concrete beam.
 An ESP32/ESP8266 microcontroller reads the analog sensor data.
-2.  **Data Transmission**: The microcontroller wirelessly transmits the stress and strain data to the central processing unit (the PC running the dashboard).
+2.  **Data Transmission**: The microcontroller reads sensor values and publishes them as a JSON payload to a central MQTT broker on a specific topic (MQTT_TOPIC).
-3.  **Data Preprocessing**: Raw sensor values are received and preprocessed.
-This includes scaling the data and performing feature engineering to create new metrics like slope, stress/strain difference, and a stress-strain curve score.
+3.  **Dashboard Connection**: The user clicks "Connect Live Sensor" in the GUI.
+The application subscribes to the MQTT topic to listen for incoming data.
+4.  **Remote Start Command**: Upon successful connection, the application publishes a START message to a command topic (MQTT_COMMAND_TOPIC) to signal the microcontroller to begin sending data.
+5.  **Real-Time Processing**: For each incoming data point, the RealTimeProcessor smooths the values, calculates engineered features, and feeds them into the pre-trained machine learning model.
-4.  **ML Prediction**: The preprocessed data is fed into the trained Logistic Regression model, which classifies the current state into one of the five crack categories.
+6.  **ML Prediction**: The preprocessed data is fed into the trained Logistic Regression model, which classifies the current state into one of the five crack categories.
-5.  **Visualization & Alerts**: The Tkinter GUI plots the data on the stress-strain graph, updates the status label with a color-coded prediction, and logs the activity.
+7.  **Visualization & Alerts**: The Tkinter GUI plots the data on the stress-strain graph, updates the status label with a color-coded prediction, and logs the activity.
 It can provide alerts if a critical crack stage is detected.

 ---